Lightning-AI/pytorch-lightning/docs/source-pytorch/starter/lightning_lite.rst

         optimizer.step()
         optimizer.zero_grad()

-Not all strategies support it.
 Both the model's `.forward()` and the `self.backward()` call need to run under this context as shown in the example above.
+For single-device strategies, it is a no-op.
+There are strategies that don't support this:

+- deepspeed
+- dp
+- xla

+For these, the context manager falls back to a no-op and emits a warning.